rinagalperin/rna_project/README.md

 Even though base pairing of miRNA and its target mRNA does not match perfectly, the seed sequence has to be perfectly complementary.
 The miRNA can be divided into families based on their seed sequences.
-Family analysis done in previous studies showed that there are miRNA with the same seed in many organisms. miRSeedBase offers IR from a seed-based database, mapping of evolutionary events in miRNA families and provides both visual outputs and raw data.
+Family analysis done in previous studies showed that there are miRNA with the same seed in many organisms.

 ## Built With